pdefusco/CML_MLOps_Logistics_HOL/README.md

 Each notebook can be executed separately and comes with instructions.
 Before running them please you must be mindful of:

 * You will have to update the STORAGE and DATA_CONNECTION variables as you did in the prior step.
+* Scripts in "ipynb" format must be run in CML Sessions with JupyterLab editor.
+You can launch a concurrent CML Session to do so.
 * Notebook 01B_geospatial_analysis must be run in a new CML Session.
 This is because Sedona's SedonaContext collides with the SparkContext created in notebook 01A.

+Among other things, notebooks 3 and 4 leverage APIv2 to create your PRD project environment.
+Once you have run these, you will be able to move on to the next step in the labs.

 ### PRD Project